Sociology 192 / Anthropology 192

 Dr. Judy Alexandre has an office in Deane Hall, room 109.

-Office hours are: Tuesdays and Thursdays from 1:30 until 3:00 pm during the school year and by appointment.
+Office hours are Tuesdays from 12 noon until 3:30 pm and Thursdays from 1:15 until 3:45 pm during the school year.